JonMS95/CPP_HTTP_Server/README.md

 **_HttpServer_api.h_** could also be found in **_/path/to/repos/CPP_HTTP_Server/Source_files/HttpServer_api.h_** although it may differ depending on the version.

 ### Create certificate and private key <a id="create-certificate-and-private-key"></a> 🔐
-In order to provide security (HTTP**S** instead of simply HTTP), the applcation layer should run over TLS.
+In order to provide security (HTTP**S** instead of simply HTTP), the application layer should run over TLS.
 To create a proper certificate as well as a private key, just follow the rules described in the [C_Server_Socket README document](https://github.com/JonMS95/C_Server_Socket?tab=readme-ov-file#create-certificate-and-private-key).